2 years ago · lizzie · 0 comments

 All these things may be legitimate, but if you voice them too regularly, you will feel that the world is a very negative place and your lens will perpetually be negative too.
 This means you will lose sight of the positive things in your life.
 You will miss the good things that are happening right in front of you.

-One of the things I often ask my counselling clients to do, is to start paying attention to how they speak to themselves.
+One of the things I often ask my counselling clients to do when they want to learn how to stop complaining and be happy, is to start paying attention to how they speak to themselves.
 A LOT of complaining occurs internally.
 For instance, you are rushing to get to work and someone is taking too long to turn in front of you.
 This causes you to miss the green light and you are delayed even more.
 What do you say to yourself in this moment?
 If you are like more people, you internal thoughts will go something like this:

 “you stupid idiot… where did you learn how to drive… I’m going to be so late now…. you can’t be scared on this road – you have to go for it, I’d be almost there now…”